COVID-19-AI-Research-Project/xDNN/Projects/Matlab/1/README.md

 call the [PredictImage.m](../1/PredictImage.m) matlab function through MATLAB Engine API Library which uses the pretrained model to classify the uploaded Image.

-To test an Image, navigate to the project root and exectute the following command:
+To test an Image, navigate to the project root(../xDNN/Projects/Matlab/1/) and execute the following command in command prompt:

 ```
 python3 Server.py